rhysmoggs/ms3-final-cocktails/README.md

     - Commenting on cocktail recipes
     - Instant social media links to share, comment, link etc
 -   Link email for subscription, mail etc
--   Link email for subscription, mail etc
+-   Users able to:
     - Delete profile
+    - Edit profile further
--   Give suggested cocktail categories to Admin/creator
+-   Give suggested Cocktail Categories to Admin
 -   More admin rights such as:
     - Delete all user profiles
     - Edit all user profiles